 No problem.
 Simply ask yourself this: What are the most common questions that your prospects and customers ask you?

-Real Estate Website Commonality #10: Glowing Testimonials, Case Studies, And Reviews
+Real Estate Agent Website Commonality #10: Glowing Testimonials, Case Studies, And Reviews

 The final thing that the best real estate websites for agents have in common is glowing testimonials, case studies, and reviews.